-As part of the procedure for the academic advisement/preregistration system at Missouri Western, students must meet with their respective advisors at designated times each semester to work out their schedules and Permits to Enroll for the next semester of study.
+As part of the procedure for the academic advisement/preregistration system at Missouri Western, students should meet with their respective advisors each semester to work out their schedules and Permits to Enroll for the next semester of study.
 However, students are encouraged to meet with their advisors on a regular basis to develop the type of meaningful faculty-student relationship that we at Missouri Western prize as one of the hallmarks of our institution.